 On average half occurs in winter and half in summer.
 As a "Rule of Thumb", our wet summers start July 4th and end on Labor Day.
 However, that generality can vary by two or even three weeks either way.

 Tucson's summer and winter rains are quite different.
 Summer heat brings on the monsoon season with thunderous rain storms and blustery or even gale-force winds arriving from the southeast, blown in from Baja Mexico and the Gulf of California.

 We live in the foothills of the Tucson Mountains.
 From our kitchen window and upper viewing deck, we look out east over the city.
-In monsoon season, we watch the thunderheads build up in the afternoons over the Tucson basin.
+In monsoon season, we watch the thunderheads build up in the afternoons over the Tucson basin from the east.
 Often they drop their moisture like a giant bucket of water on only a portion of the population, leaving the rest of the city bone dry.

 Sometimes only the east side gets wet.
 Other times it's our turn.
 A summer storm can easily drop 2 inches of rain on Tucson and in the process lower the temperature from 106 to 86 in 20 minutes.

 Such a deluge floods our city streets, particularly in mid-town and downtown underpasses.
-Traffic in these low area comes to a halt.
+Traffic in these low areas come to a halt.
 However, once the rain subsides, the water level in the streets declines rapidly.
-An hour after the rain tappers off, the streets are mostly back to normal.
+An hour after the rain tapers off, the streets are mostly back to normal.

 Stupid Motorist Law

 Fortunately, we have good drainage channels.
 Many were once perennial streams, such as Pantano Wash to the east, Rillito River east to west, and the Santa Cruz River, north-south on the westside.
 La Canada Wash has been a problem for years.